2 law students with a client in the Law Clinic.

 Our accommodation section shows your accommodation options and highlights how much it costs to live in Portsmouth.

-You may have to read several recommended books or textbooks for each module that you study.
+You'll need to read several recommended books or textbooks for each module that you study with us.

 We recommend that you budget £75 a year for photocopying, memory sticks, printing charges, binding and specialist printing.